DavidFW1960/bom-weather-card/README.md

 ![image](bom-weather.png)

-This card is a modification of a fork of iammexx/home-assistant-config dark-sky-weather-card
+This card is a modification of a fork of iammexx/home-assistant-config dark-sky-weather-card This card provides MANY additional features as well as compatability with later versions of home assistant.
+New features not in original card include:
+- Lit 2
+- Only use Day time icons for forecast for future days (days 1-5)
+- More icons
+- Adds Locale customisation for number formats
+- Added to card-picker in Lovelace
+- Added option to show minimum or maximum first in forecast
+- Added option to show 1 decimal place to temperatures
+- Added option to display windspeeds in knots
+- Show rainfall as an intensity or absolute number
+- Removed leading zeros if 12hr time
+- Added Wind Gust
+- Can use different icon sets
+- Added extra (5th) row of slots
+- Added slots (optional) for UV and fire danger ratings
+- Added possibility of rainfall to forecast

-NOTE: This card REQUIRES the BOM custom component as per above note.
+NOTE: This card REQUIRES any weather component that can provide the required sensors. (like the new BOM Component if in Australia)
 Alternately, if you are using DarkSky (or any other provider), the important thing is that any entities parsed to the card must be provided by that platform and you should carefully check the sensor names exist.
 Parsing a non existant sensor to the card will cause the card to fail to display!

-The BOM Weather Card provides current and forecasted weather conditions using the.
-You configure the card by passing in sensor entities from the BOM component (or any other weather component but the examples here are based on BOM).
+The Weather Card provides current and forecast weather conditions using HA sensors.
+You configure the card by passing in sensor entities from the weather component.

 The [weather package](https://github.com/DavidFW1960/bom-weather-card/blob/master/weather.yaml ) in the repo shows configuration for this card.
 This package is for HA versions > 0.115.0.